cdholmes/acgc-python/README.md

 The local files can then be managed with git, including keeping up-to-date with the github source repository via `git pull`.

 #### Classic version
-The old version of this package, which is a regular file directory, not an importable python module is accessible as the "classic" branch of this repository.
+The old version of this package (before conversion to an importable python module) is accessible as the "classic" branch of this repository.

 ## Contents